kuvasz-io/kuvasz-streamer/README.md

 Upgrading major versions of Postgres is a time-consuming task that requires substantial downtime.
 Kuvasz-streamer can be used to synchronize databases between different versions of Postgres and performing a quick switchover.

+## Documentation

+The documentation is available at https://streamer.kuvasz.io/

 ## Installation

 Check the [Installation Guide](https://streamer.kuvasz.io/installation/) in the documentation.